paithiov909/audubon/README.md

-`strj_rewrite_as_def` is an R port of [SudachiCharNormalizer](https://gist.github.com/sorami/bde9d441a147e0fc2e6e5fdd83f4f770) that typically normalizes characters only when they never appear in the ‘rewrite.def’ file.
+`strj_rewrite_as_def` is an R port of [SudachiCharNormalizer](https://gist.github.com/sorami/bde9d441a147e0fc2e6e5fdd83f4f770) that typically normalizes characters following a ’\*.def’ file.

+audubon package contains several ’\*.def’ files, so you can use them or write a ‘rewrite.def’ file by yourself as follows.

+    # single characters will **never** normalized.
+    …
+    # if two characters are separated with a tab,
+    # left side forms are always rewritten to right side forms
+    # before normalized.
+    斎   斉
+    齋   斉
+    齊   斉
+    # supports rewriting a single character to a single character,
+    # i.e., this cannot work.
+    ｱｯ  ア

-This functionality is more powerful than `stringi::stri_trans_*` so that it rewrites characters only specified in ‘rewrite.def’.
+This feature is more powerful than `stringi::stri_trans_*` because it allows users to control which characters are normalized.
 For instance, this function can be used to convert *kyuji-tai* characters to *shinji-tai* characters.